BCIT-203/COMM-2216-User-Documentation-Assignment/docs/2-repository.md

 1. **Get the Repository URL**:
    - Navigate to the repository you want to clone (on GitHub, GitLab, Bitbucket, etc.).
-   - Copy the repository's URL.
+   - Copy the repository’s URL.
 For example, a GitHub repository URL might look like this:

      ```
      https://github.com/username/repository-name.git